Background and Mission

 - WGU Indiana is an approved education provider for Indiana state grants and scholarships offered through the State Student Assistance Commission of Indiana (SSACI).

-- As a wholly-owned subsidiary of Western Governors University, WGU Indiana is approved by the U.S. Department of Education to offer federal financial aid.
+- Because WGU Indiana is a wholly-owned subsidiary of Western Governors University, WGU Indiana students may qualify for federal financial aid.

 - WGU Indiana has established an articulation agreement with Ivy Tech that allows students to transfer to WGU Indiana seamlessly, making it possible to continue their studies and finish their bachelor’s degrees.